 Manufactured homes that are situated on deeded real property may still be classified as personal property (chattel) with the Department of Housing and Community Development (HCD) even though the borrower is paying property tax!
 Since most lenders, title companies and attorneys require proof that the home is attached to and classified as real estate via a recorded 413 or 433A document, a last minute discovery that a home has not been properly converted can impede a time sensitive transaction or foreclosure.

-Unlike other states where “detitling” or classifying a manufactured home as real property is a paper process that can be expedited by a homeowner or escrow with relative ease, California has a collection of jigsaw pieces that need to be matched up perfectly.
-Curative title requires cooperation of a building authority, contractor, and HCD, all working collectively.
+Unlike other states where classifying a manufactured home as real property can be as simple as a paper filing that can be expedited by a homeowner or escrow and a DMV, California has a collection of jigsaw pieces that need to be matched up perfectly.
+Curative title requires cooperation of a building authority, contractor, and the State (HCD), all working collectively.

 We are uniquely qualified for California’s title perfection and conversion process.
-MH-Processing can put the pieces of the puzzle together, working with contractors, building departments and the Department of Housing and Community Development to tackle California’s unique 433A issues.
+On The Level’s MH Processing Division can put the pieces of the puzzle together, working with contractors, building departments and the Department of Housing and Community Development to tackle California’s unique 433A issues.

 Sometimes proof of a 413 or 433A is not enough to satisfy underwriting requirements.
 For instance, FHA loans and some VA also require a site specific engineer’s certification that the foundation meets HUD guidelines.
 Some conventional loans require that an engineer certify that any additions or modifications do not impact the structural integrity of the home.

-MH-Processing can help you tackle most manufactured home issues for the sales and lending process, whether it is a HUD compliant Engineer’s Certification or a foundation repair.
+On The Level’s MH-Processing Division can help you tackle most manufactured home issues for the sales and lending process, whether it is a HUD compliant Engineer’s Certification or a foundation repair.
 We talk lender language so let us tackle the difficult questions.

 What does California consider a permanent foundation?